 The Brown Men’s rugby program (BRFC) was founded in 1960, and the Women’s Rugby program (BWRFC) in 1977.
 Both programs compete in the Ivy Rugby Conference against the other 7 Ivy League schools.
 The men’s program has qualified for USA Rugby’s Collegiate National Championships twice in the last 6 years with the last time being 2017.
 They carry over 50 players on their roster fielding multiple sides on the weekends.
 The men have won the Ivy League 15’s Championship in 1974, 1975, 1976, 1980, 1983, 1985, 1986, 1997, 1988, 1995 and 1996 and have won the 7’s Championship in 2011 and 2018.
 Despite not being a full varsity sport, the men’s program holds an elevated status with athletics, enjoying a number of varsity privileges such has access to the David J. Zucconi ’55 Varsity Strength & Conditioning Center.

-The Women’s program has historically been one of the top-ranking teams in Division I. Brown has reached the USA Rugby National Championships Round of 16 and won the Ivy Championship six years in a row.
+The Brown Women’s program is now an NCAA D1 program.
+Prior to being a varsity program, the program was historically one of the top-ranking club teams in Division I. Brown reached the USA Rugby National Championships Round of 16 and won the Ivy Championship six years in a row.
 In 2008, 2009, 2010, and 2012, Brown competed in the semi-final national championship game – the furthest the club has ever gotten in its history.